levuthuynga/Portfolio/README.md

 - Analyze: find useful insights from data
 - Share: visualize and present

-The first 4 steps are performed in Excel and SQL Projects, last step is showed in Tableau Projects
+The first 4 steps are performed in Excel and SQL Projects, which should be accompanied by a documentation in README.md file.
+Last step is showed in Tableau Projects